caltechlibrary/dibs/_sources/usage.md.txt

     <img src="_static/media/add-item-page.png">
 </figure>

 Here, information can be entered to describe a new item being made available for digital loans.
-Many of the fields are the same as those in the list above, with the exception of the addition of the TIND id.
-The TIND id is optional (in case an item is special and not in Caltech's TIND database); when it _is_ provided, it is used to link the title of the item in the main list of items in DIBS.
+All of the information about a given item is based on the barcode; this barcode is used to look up the item in Caltech's TIND server, and the information extracted from TIND is used to populate the item view page discussed in the previous section.